ocupop/dartlang.org/src/community/who-uses-dart.md

 Thanks!

 [Google AdWords](http://adwords.blogspot.com/2016/03/redesigning-adwords-for-the-mobile-first-marketer.html)
-: xxx.
-(Text, Filip?)
-  For more information,
-  see an interview with the lead developer on [news.dartlang.org](http://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html).
+: The next generation of AdWords runs on Dart.
+For more information, see an interview with the lead developer on [news.dartlang.org](http://news.dartlang.org/2016/03/the-new-adwords-ui-uses-dart-we-asked.html).